Open: April 6, 2017 – December 2, 2018

 The centennial of World War I encourages reflection on the war’s importance in shaping the United States and the globe.
 A reconsideration of the war provides perspective on similar issues—ranging from patriotism to censorship—today.

 My Fellow Soldiers: Letters from World War I was created by the Smithsonian’s National Postal Museum in collaboration with the Center for American War Letters at Chapman University.
-This exhibition is made possible, in part, through the generous support of the Veterans of Foreign Wars and the National Postal Museum’s History Fund.
+This exhibition was made possible, in part, through the generous support of the Veterans of Foreign Wars and the National Postal Museum.